ga-wdi-curriculum/js-scope/scope.md

 ### Functions

-A Javascript feature that may impact scope his **hoisting**.
+A Javascript feature that may impact scope is **hoisting**.
 This applies to Javascript functions.

-There are two ways to declare functions in Javascript:
+Recall that there are two ways to declare functions in Javascript, **function declarations** and **function expressions**.

 ```js
 var sayHello = function(){